datocms/documentation/src/deployment/introduction.md

 title: Introduction
 ---

-In the top navigation bar of the interface of DatoCMS you can find a *Publish changes* button: your editors can use it to trigger a new publication of the static website whenever they like:
+Once you have your deployment setup, in the top navigation bar of the interface of DatoCMS you will find a *Publish changes* button: your editors will be able to request a new publication of the static website whenever they like.

 ![foo](/images/publish-button.png)